lunaris-studios/starter-gatsby/CONTRIBUTING.md

 ### Why Should You Create a Reproduction?

 A code reproduction of the issue you are experiencing helps us better isolate the cause of the problem.
 This is an important first step to getting any bug fixed!

 Without a reliable code reproduction, it is unlikely we will be able to resolve the issue, leading to it being closed.
 In other words, creating a code reproduction of the issue helps us help you.

 ### How to Create a Reproduction

 <!-- TODO (sam): updated referernce to mirror templates -->
-* Create a new project via the [**Mirror CLI Tool**](https://github.com/lunaris-studios/mirror), using the `mirror-gatsby-base` template.
+* Create a new project via the [**Mirror CLI Tool**](https://github.com/lunaris-studios/mirror), using the `starter-gatsby` template.
 * Add the minimum amount of code needed to recreate the issue you are experiencing.
 Do not include anything that is not required to reproduce the issue.
 This includes any 3rd party plugins you have installed.
 * Publish the application on GitHub and include a link to it when [creating an issue](#creating-an-issue).
 * Be sure to include steps to reproduce the issue.
 These steps should be clear and easy to follow.